binarycamper/ft_transcendence/README.md

 ```
 backend: NestJS
+image-upload extension check and check restictions of the files also in backend
 add friends and see their current status
 stats have to be displayed on the user profile
 match history